Drug information provided by: Micromedex

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood tests may be needed to check for unwanted effects.

 Tell all medical doctors, dentists, nurses, and pharmacists you go to that you are taking this medicine.
-Ticagrelor may increase the risk of serious bleeding during a surgery, other medical procedures (e.g., coronary stent procedure), or some kinds of dental work.
+Ticagrelor may increase the risk of serious bleeding during a surgery, other medical procedures (eg, coronary stent procedure), or some kinds of dental work.
 You may need to stop using this medicine at least 5 days before a surgery, medical procedure, or dental work.
-Do not stop taking your medicine without your doctor's permission.

 While you are using this medicine, if you have any kind of bleeding, it may take longer than usual to stop, especially if you hurt yourself.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Be careful when using sharp objects, including razors and fingernail clippers.

-If you have unexpected or unexplained shortness of breath, difficult or labored breathing, tightness in the chest, or wheezing, tell your doctor right away.
+If you have unexpected or unexplained shortness of breath, difficult or labored breathing, or tightness in the chest, tell your doctor right away.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.